Pop-up Post Malone concert in Times Square draws massive crowd

-TIMES SQUARE, Manhattan (PIX11) — Grammy-nominated rapper Post Malone was expected to hold a free pop-up concert in Times Square Tuesday, drawing thousands of fans to the Crossroads of the World.
+TIMES SQUARE, Manhattan (WPIX) — Grammy-nominated rapper Post Malone held a free pop-up concert in Times Square on Tuesday, drawing thousands of fans to the Crossroads of the World.

 Malone tweeted about the show but has since deleted the tweet.
 The rapper’s agent also shared a post teasing the show on her Instagram story.